So, we get asked pretty frequently, you know, what’s the difference between normal wear and tear and what’s a resident charge.

 And I think this was a towel bar that was broken or a towel holder, something like that.

-I don’t remember honestly don’t remember if we charged that to the tenant or not, but that would be something I would charge to the tenant because, you know, you shouldn’t be breaking this.
+I don’t remember honestly don’t remember if we charged that to the resident or not, but that would be something I would charge to the resident because, you know, you shouldn’t be breaking this.

 You know, it’s pretty easy to not break one of those no matter how long you’ve lived somewhere.

-So, here’s a closeup of the towel holder and then just removing the debris, cleaning was a tenant charge, the cleaning charge was for the whole house.
+So, here’s a closeup of the towel holder and then just removing the debris, cleaning was a resident charge, the cleaning charge was for the whole house.

 So, it’s not a per room kind of thing.
-And then in the garage, just more… tenant left, more stuff.
+And then in the garage, just more… resident left, more stuff.

 And, you know, charging them for that.
 In the hallway, this was in the stairs going up.